carbon-design-system/carbon-for-ibm-dotcom/.github/ISSUE_TEMPLATE/question.md

 <!--

-Hi there! 👋 Hope everything is going okay using projects from the IBM.com Library.
+Hi there! 👋 Hope everything is going okay using projects from Carbon for IBM.com.
 It looks like you might have a question about our work, so we wanted to share a couple resources that you could use if you haven't tried them yet 🙂.

 If you're an IBMer, we have a couple of Slack channels available across all IBM